How to win radio competitions

 After the event…

 Don’t feel too disappointed if you didn’t get through to the studio, didn’t get chosen to go on air – or if you did get on air but you didn’t win!
-It’s all good experience to learn from next time round.
+I’ve lost out on a £10k kitchen, a spa break, £2000 and even a car in on-air competitions!
+But it’s all good experience to learn from next time round.

 If you do win, the station will usually hang up and someone will call you back – this might be within the hour, or it might be the next day – but don’t panic, it will happen!